Lexx: The Dark Zone

 Salter Street Films' first sci-fi production, Def-Con 4, had been a moderate success and showed Paul Donovan that there was a potential market for similar material.
-Salter Street's next projects did not enjoy the same amount of success: George's Island, Buried on Sunday, and Paint Cans received praise but were not financially successful.
+Salter Street's next projects did not enjoy the same degree of success: George's Island, Buried on Sunday, and Paint Cans received praise but were not financially successful.
 Donovan then sought to create a World War I film using computer-generated imagery which had now become financially viable, but did not possess the estimated $35 million he needed to create it.
 In 1993, Donovan created a four-minute short film with a large amount of CGI and demonstrated it to international broadcasters to seek funding.
 The tape, titled The Dark Zone, featured security guard Stanley Tweedle refusing to let a ship dock because of an invalid security code, then being reprimanded by his superiors.
 This scene would be reworked and included in the first episode of Lexx.
 Broadcast companies were impressed, prompting Donovan to build off the demo tape and abandon his original World War I idea.
 The first season was greenlit in Summer 1995 with a budget of $13 million, barely three months before filming began.